Battery life: Approx 2 months with 3min usage per day

 Upperarm Digital Sphygmomanometer Online

 Hypertension is estimated to affect 43 to 56 million adults or 24% to 31% of the US population and is emerging as a major health problem in some countries in the Third World.
 Hypertension contributes to all the major atherosclerotic cardiovascular disease outcomes.
+Buy a Upperarm Digital Sphygmomanometer Online from Nexgen Medical company with a huge discount.

 Blood pressure (BP) can be monitored at the office (clinic) and at home using conventional or ambulatory BP monitors (ABPMs).
 Ownership of home BP (HBP) monitors is becoming popular and usually occurs without physician encouragement.
 The world BP monitor sales have grown from $484 million in 1992 to $525 million in 1995 and are projected to grow to $597 million by 2002 (Eric Vennemeyer, written communication, December 10, 1997).
 Higher sales are likely due to the following factors: marketing and a population that is aging and increasingly obese and health conscious.
 These factors become more important as underdeveloped countries become similar to industrialized nations.